okfn/coding-standards/README.md

 * Use plural versions of entities names for endpoints
 * When implementing RESTful APIs, keep them RESTful, but don't hesitate to create endpoints that are not RESTful when it is practical

+### Browser support

+We support modern browsers.
+Notably, IE 10 and above.
+Our browser support is in sync with the browser support of Google web properties, as [declared here](https://support.google.com/a/answer/33864?hl=en)

 ## Further reading